hozn/keepassdb/README.md

 # keepassdb

 **IMPORTANT**
-This library is in rough and under active development.
+This library is alpha-quality/stability.
 Tread carefully!

 keepassdb is a python module to provide an API to read and write KeePass 1.x / KeePassX database files.